Dharma Satya Nusantara Tbk

 -

-The company has provided a full list of chemicals & pesticides used in its palm oil operations.
+The company provides a full list of chemicals and pesticides used in its palm oil operations from 2022 to 2025.

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company states that all the organic materials or organic fertilisers used in the company's palm plantations are in-situ materials, which are in form of empty fruit bunches, POME, and solids.
+The company also utilises organic fertilisers, including empty fruit bunches and POME, with the aim of reducing greenhouse gas emissions and promoting environmentally sustainable practices.

 -